 Savoy Hotel Yangon – A short walk to Shwedagon pagoda (around 15 minutes), the Savoy wins for location alone.
 And then it offers more – with a charming, luxury feel that seems more exclusive than other luxury hotels in the city.

 Myanmar Travel Guide Book

 Yes, the internet is full of useful things but the Internet isn’t so hot in Myanmar and anyway, I love the weight of a guidebook in my hand.
 Scrawled notes from people I’ve met, tea stains on the front.
 A solid memory to take home.
-I used this one by Lonely Planet
+I used the Mynamar Lonely Planet Guidebook

 What’s the difference between a pagoda, a temple and a stupa?